LOOK INSIDE

 ISBN: 9781576879474

 The American street has always been the ultimate public venue for political and cultural expression.
-This collection of images by Kevin Bubriski covers a decade of American street protest that began on January 20, 2001 with the inauguration of George W. Bush and ended with Occupy Wall Street in October of 2011.
+Our Voices, Our Streets: American Protests 2001-2011 by Kevin Bubriski covers a decade of American street protest that began on January 20, 2001 with the inauguration of George W. Bush and ended with Occupy Wall Street in October of 2011.

 The crowds in the street at the 2001 inauguration made it clear America was at a difficult and defining moment after a contentious election.
 Following the inauguration of 2001 and the tragedy of 9/11, the American streets— as they have been since the country’s founding—became the setting for numerous memorials and vigils, parades and protests.